-You don't have to decide on your first and insurance choices until all your offers are back in from the (up to) five universities you applied for.
-Ucas Track will then show you the deadline you have to decide by.
+You don't have to decide on your first and insurance choices until all your offers are back in from the five universities you applied to.

-Need some help deciding?
+Need some help choosing?
 Try our uni decisions quiz.

 Firm and insurance choices: popular questions

 Can I apply for accommodation at my insurance choice as well as my firm choice?

-Some universities will allow you to apply for accommodation even if they're your insurance option; most will only open applications to you if you've selected their course as your firm choice.
+Some universities will allow you to apply for accommodation even if they're your insurance option, but most will only open applications to you if you've selected their course as your firm choice.

 Although you can't apply for accommodation for either your first or insurance choice while you're still waiting for your offer, it is worth doing your research in advance so that you can make your application as soon as they open.

-Come results day, if you end up going to your insurance choice, you'll need to make a quick application for uni accommodation - but you might need to look at other options, including private student housing.
+If you end up going to your insurance choice after results day, you'll need to make a quick application for uni accommodation – you could also look at other options, including private student housing.